 Continue this exercise on all the headers until you find what you are looking for.
 Then scroll down to read our assumptions and to learn more about Self-Select ISAs.

 Capital at risk.
 ISA rules apply.
 Other charges apply.

 When you invest in a fund, please note, the fund manager will add various charges within the fund, including a fund management fee.
 We haven't included any fund management fees in our calculations, just the platform and dealing fees.

-If you would like an idea of how fund management fees could impact the total amount you pay to a platform, have a look at our other stocks and shares ISA comparison tool - Compare the best Robo Advisors.
+If you would like an idea of how fund management fees could impact the total amount you pay to a platform, have a look at our other Stocks and Shares ISA comparison tool - Best Robo Advisors.

 The calculations above are based on the following scenarios: